-The front surface, the wall behind the speakers, should not be extremely hard or soft.
-A pane of glass will cause reflections, brightness and confused imaging.
-Curtains, drapery and objects such as bookshelves can be placed along the wall to diffuse an overly reflective surface.
+The front surface, the wall behind your speakers, should not be extremely hard or soft.
+For instance, a pane of glass will cause reflections, brightness and confused imaging.
+Curtains, drapery and objects such as bookshelves can be placed along the wall to soften a hard surface.
 A standard sheet rock or textured wall is generally an adequate surface if the rest of the room is not too bright and hard.
-Walls can also be too soft.
-If the entire front wall consists of heavy drapery, your system can sound dull.
-You may hear muted music with little ambience.
-Harder surfaces will actually help in this case.
+Sometimes walls can be too soft.
+If the entire front wall consists of only heavy drapery, your system can sound too soft or dull.
+You may hear dull, muted music with little ambience.
+Harder room surfaces will actually help in this case.

-The front surface ideally should be one long wall without any doors or openings.
-If you have openings, the reflection and bass characteristics from each channel can be different.
+The front surface should, optimally, be one long wall without any doors or openings.
+If you have openings, the reflection and bass characteristics from one channel to the other can be different.